couchbase/query/docs/n1ql-select.md

 ### Object functions

+__OBJECT\_ADD(expr, name, value)__ - if the name is not present in the object, add the name-value pair and return the resulting object, or else return NULL.

 __OBJECT\_LENGTH(expr)__ - number of name-value pairs in the object.

 __OBJECT\_NAMES(expr)__ - array containing the attribute names of the